FlorinAndrei/TensorAim/README.md

 The network is quite accurate both on static data, such as the [COCO database](http://cocodataset.org/), and on live video in the real world.

+Running YOLO on the CPU is doable but very slow.
+The GPU-accelerated version of TensorFlow 1.x is much faster.
+On a portable, scaled down Turing-class GPU (GTX 1660 Ti) with 6 GB RAM I get up to 20 fps from the neural network alone - which is then reduced to half by the code after output parsing, display, etc (I'm sure there's a lot of optimizations yet to be done).

 ### Video interface

 We use [OpenCV](https://opencv.org/) to get a video stream from the camera and inject it into the neural network, and also to get the annotated image with bounding boxes provided by the network and display it in real time on the computer.
 It's fast, easy, and standard.